SlimeVR/SlimeVR-Docs-Site/server-setup/installing-and-connecting.md

 ## Connect trackers

 > **Note:** If you are using DIY trackers with hardcoded the WiFi credentials or phones with owoTrack, you can skip these steps.
+However, if you hardcoded the WiFi credentials and are having trouble connecting these steps may still be helpful for diagnosing the issue.

 1. Turn a tracker on and connect it to your PC's USB port.
 1. In SlimeVR Server, click **WiFi**.